Gators Lacrosse Wins 11th Game In Row, Downs Vanderbilt - ESPN 98.1 FM - 850 AM WRUF

 No. 11 Florida Gators lacrosse team extended its win streak to 11 games Saturday with a 20-5 win against Vanderbilt.

-They are now 2-0 in AAC conference play and 11-2 overall on the season.
+They Gators are now 2-0 in AAC conference play and 11-2 overall on the season.

 𝑽𝑽 in Nashville 🤠#FLax | #GoGators pic.twitter.com/hfDx4nwJE1